This post may contain affiliate links. Please read our disclosure policy.

 Lemon Garlic Pasta delivers bold, vibrant flavor with minimal effort.
-It’s the kind of one-pot pasta dish you turn to on busy weeknights when you want a satisfying dinner on the table in 20 minutes flat.
+It’s the kind of pasta dish you turn to on busy weeknights when you want a satisfying dinner on the table in 20 minutes flat.

 Think of this as a lighter, brighter version of the classic Italian pasta recipe, Pasta al Limone.
 Here I’ve swapped out heavy cream for a mixture of olive oil and butter, to add richness without dulling the vivid lemon flavor.
 I’ve also added a touch of crushed red pepper along with traditional black pepper for extra kick.

 You’ll toss hot pasta in a simple lemon garlic butter sauce.
 A rich blend of olive oil and butter, punched up with lots of garlic and a pinch of crushed red pepper.
 Then fold in fresh parsley, lemon juice and zest to add lively freshness and zing.
 A final shower of nutty parmesan cheese rounds everything out.